Expected Value Defined

 All practices mentioned in this guide can be supported by either internal teams or external partners.
 Use the instructions in the next section to calculate the expected value of your next software innovation project.

-Here are key steps to calculate the expected value of your next innovation project.
+Here are the key steps to calculate the expected value of your next innovation project.

 Your customers and their demands should be driving your business goals.
 Ensure you have a clear picture of all your customer sources.
 They may be longtime fans or strangers, waiting in the wings to try your next product.